Lancers-itoh/stancoding/sample.md

 #### Is there a difference in sales between Beer A and Beer B?

 - #### Classic statistcs
-  - Test using assumed distribution like t-distribution
+  - Statistical hypothesis test using t-distribution

 - #### Bysian statistcs
-  - Test using estimated distribution by MCMC
+  - Observe the posterior distribution of difference directly
 <br>

 <img src = "./2-6-1-beer-ab.png" width = 60%>